yepengding/swift-express-graphql/README.md

 # Swift Express with GraphQL

-A swift TypeScript-based Express web framework with GraphQL.
+A swift TypeScript-based Express web framework based on [swift-express](https://github.com/yepengding/swift-express).
+It adopts the aspect-oriented programming style and implements useful modules like logging aspect and global exception handler to boost the development.
+GraphQL is integrated into this version.

 # Quickstart